 In any DTS, some evenings and weekends will be scheduled with ministry or other training-related activities.
 Many evenings and weekends, however, are available for students to study, relax, or hang out together.

-During certain quarters at YWAM Louisville, you can customize your DTS by adding an elective (like the Basketball DTS or Worship DTS).
-The core elements of DTS are the same; the special focus adds the opportunity to develop skill in something you’re passionate about, while learning more of God’s design for you to make a kingdom impact with the gifts he’s given you.
+During certain quarters at YWAM Louisville, you can customize your DTS by adding an elective (like the Basketball DTS or Music & Worship DTS).
+The core elements of DTS are the same; the special focus adds the opportunity to develop skill in something you’re passionate about, while learning more of God’s design for you to make a kingdom impact with the gifts He’s given you.

 We don’t have a required skill level, although the Worship DTS is definitely designed for musicians with at least a little bit of experience on their instrument.
 Ultimately, though, our goal is to honor God with the gifts he’s given us and worship him from our hearts.
 The Worship DTS staff will be on hand to work with you and help you develop your skills.